 - Add the fire roasted tomatoes and the chicken stock and bring the mixture to a boil.
 Reduce to a simmer and simmer for 30 minutes.

 - Using an immersion blender, blend the soup ingredients until smooth.
 Taste and adjust salt and pepper as needed.
+Add black beans, corn and shredded chicken.

-- Divide the soup into 4 bowls and top with chicken, cheese, avocado, cilantro and crisp tortilla strips.
+- Divide the soup into 4 bowls and top with cheese, avocado, cilantro and crisp tortilla strips.
 Add extra lime juice if desired.
 Serve immediately.

 I am so excited you are making one of my recipes and I would love to see how it turns out.
 Make sure to share it on instagram and tag me @whatsgabycookin so I can see your masterpiece!